Peggles/WhatToDo/README.md

 $PSDefaultParameterValues['Start-WhatToDo:ConfigurationPath'] = 'path\to\whattodo\directory\WhatToDo-Config.psd1'
 ```

-Now you can run "Start-WhatToDo" without including a value for the ConfigurationPath parameter.
+Now you can run "Start-WhatToDo" without the ConfigurationPath parameter.
 ```powershell
 Start-WhatToDo
 ```